 - Cheese wax.

-Kitchen items you will need.
+Kitchen items needed:

-- Large pot to hold your milk.
+- One large pot to hold your milk

 - Cheese knife